decentralized-oracles/graph-api-oracle/README.md

 The Phat Contract and Ink!
 Smart Contract have been built with the Phat Offchain Rollup.
 The full documentation of this SDK can be found here: https://github.com/Phala-Network/phat-offchain-rollup

-The Phat Contract `GraphApiOracle` uses the crate phat_js to run the js code in charge of :
+The Phat Contract `GraphApiOracle` is implemented by the generic Phat contract `JS Offchain Rollup` and a specific js script to in charge of :
  - format the data in input (graph api endpoint + data coming from Ink!
 Smart Contract by example)
  - query the graph indexer
  - format the data in output

-It uses the `@phala/fn` CLI tool to generates the js code.
+We use the `@phala/fn` CLI tool to generates the js code.

 ## Phat Contract `GraphApiOracle`